2008 Summer Olympics: Media coverage

 The international European Broadcasting Union (EBU) provided live coverage and highlights of all arenas only for certain territories on their website, Eurovisionsports.tv.
 Many national broadcasters likewise restricted the viewing of online events to their domestic audiences.
 The General National Copyright Administration of China announced that "individual (sic) and websites will face fines as high as 100,000 yuan for uploading recordings of Olympic Games video to the internet", part of an extensive campaign to protect the pertinent intellectual property rights.
 The Olympic Committee also set up a separate YouTube channel at Beijing 2008.

+The games were the first to have global digital coverage and 153 million people watched live broadcasts online.

 Theme song

 The theme song of the 2008 Summer Olympics was "You and Me", which was composed by Chen Qigang, the musical director of the opening ceremony.
 It was performed during the opening ceremony by Chinese singer Liu Huan and British singer Sarah Brightman.
 The theme song was originally going to be a song called "So much love, so far away (Tanto amor, tan lejos)" written by Cuban singer-songwriter Jon Secada and Peruvian singer-songwriter Gian Marco under production from Cuban producer Emilio Estefan Jr. from EMI.